 Event Planning: An Abundance of Resident Retention Ideas

-Hosting events is an essential way to bond with residents and take their happiness temperature.
+Hosting resident retention events is an essential way to bond with renters, neighbors, staff and take their happiness temperature.

-Plan fun activities for your residents that create a unique community vibe and reinforce the benefits of living in your multifamily housing.
+Plan fun multifamily activities for your residents that create a unique community vibe and reinforce the benefits of living in your multi housing development.

-Remember that resident events are not just a time to party, but also an opportunity for leasing agents to talk face to face with renters about their living satisfaction, improvements, and lease renewals.
-You may even walk away with a few referrals.
+Remember that resident events are not just a time to party, but also an opportunity for leasing agents to talk face to face with renters about their living satisfaction, improvements, and annual lease renewals.
+You may even walk away with a few referrals for leasing prospects.

-If you’re ready to host an apartment retention event, the challenge starts with getting prospects and residents to attend.
+If you’re ready to host an apartment retention event, the challenge starts with getting prospective prospects and current residents to attend.

-Here’s a plan to implement apartment resident retention ideas and increase attendance at events:
+Here’s a plan to implement the best apartment resident retention ideas and increase attendance at events:

-- Invite – Mail Personal VIP Cards to new residents moving soon, attach or link the property event flier in resident emails or post on your resident portal.
+- Invite – Mail Personal VIP Cards to new residents moving soon, attach or link the property event flyers in resident emails or post digital ads on your resident portal.

-- Event Day – Display an A-board with event details at the apartment leasing office as well as an on-screen display as a visual reminder at entrances and exits to your property driveway, parking lot or building lobby.
+- Event Day – Display an A-board with event details at the apartment leasing office as well as a digital on-screen display as a visual reminder at entrances and exits to your property driveway, parking lot or multifamily building lobby.